wcharibo/Photo_Enhancer_Clone_Program/README.md

 ### After
   ![after](https://github.com/wcharibo/practice/blob/main/123.png)
 ### Conclusion
   The picture is enlarged without breaking.
-So the ppi was raised but it's not impressive result.
+So the file size was raised but it's not impressive result.